Dev-Zhao/ProfStef-README/README.md

 ### Basic Types: Symbols (8/29)
 A Symbol is a String which is guaranteed to be globally unique.

-There is one and only one Symbol #ProfStef.
+There is one and only one Symbol `#ProfStef`.
 There may be several 'ProfStef' String objects.

 (Message == returns true if the two objects are the SAME)
 ```smalltalk